Welding Pipe

 Hydrogen can be introduced to the weld via the filler metal, the base material or the atmosphere.
 While hydrogen is quite soluble in molten or nearly molten weld metal, as the weld cools it will naturally begin to diffuse out of the area.
 As alluded to previously, any hydrogen that remains in the weld then gathers around the martensitic crystals or other imperfections in the HAZ, increasing pressure on the microstructure and causing a crack.
 This hydrogen diffusion can take hours or days to occur, hence cold cracking’s delayed appearance.

-Techniques like back stepping can help prevent cold cracking.
+Techniques like back-stepping can help prevent cold cracking.
 To perform this technique, the welding operator welds in one direction for a short length, returns to prior to the beginning of the last weld and repeats the weld pass, stopping at the start of the first weld.
 In essence, the heat of the subsequent weld pass serves as a type of stress relieving.
 The best defense against cold cracking, however, is proper pre- and post-weld heat treatments, along with general practices that minimize the exposure to hydrogen sources (these will be discussed in detail in the following section).

-Similarly holding the finished weld at a given temperature for period of time (via a process like induction heating) slows the cooling process, allowing hydrogen to diffuse more readily and limiting the chance of cold weld cracking.PWHT reduces the propensity for cold cracking by both relieving residual stresses and driving the diffusible hydrogen from the weldment.
+Similarly holding the finished weld at a given temperature for period of time (via a process like induction heating) slows the cooling process.
+This allows hydrogen to diffuse more readily and limits the chance of cold weld cracking.
+PWHT reduces the propensity for cold cracking by both relieving residual stresses and driving the diffusible hydrogen from the weldment.
 Once released, hydrogen cannot naturally diffuse back into the weldment.
-Note that rapid heating and cooling rates during PWHT generate thermal gradients that can increase residual stresses and lead to cracking just before the full benefits of PWHT are realized.
+Note that rapid heating and cooling rates during PWHT generate thermal gradients that can increase residual stresses.
+This can lead to cracking just before the full benefits of PWHT are realized.

 Other Best Defenses: Selecting and Storing Filler Metals